bluebrown/go-template-cli/README.md

 The templates are executed with the [text/template](https://pkg.go.dev/text/template) package.
 This means they come with the additional risks and benefits of the text template engine.

+## Fork Status ##

+This is a fork of https://github.com/bluebrown/go-template-cli.
+It contains the following fixes:

+ - Calling `include` on a template name that doesn't exist fails.
+Previously it silently failed.
+ - Default decoder is toml instead of json

 ## Synopsis

 ```console